- Where can I buy Spark R&D Gear?

 - Why don’t my pins fit in ride mode on my Blaze or Burner bindings?

 If you have a forward angle on your rear binding, you may not be able to secure the pin in ride mode due to interference with the heel rest.
-If this happens, just slide the pin in from the opposite binding side.
+If this happens, just slide the pin in from the opposite side of the binding.
 You may need to re-adjust the leash length by loosening the toe buckle screw.
 Alternatively, you may want to attach the pin on the other side of the binding.

 - What is the Burton Hitchhiker?

-Spark R&D has collaborated with Burton to produce a custom, limited edition splitboard specific binding for the 2014/15 season called the Hitchhiker.
-The Hitchhiker combines our Tesla System baseplate with Burton-designed straps and highback.
-The Hitchhiker is available exclusively through the Burton distribution channels.
+Spark R&D has collaborated with Burton to produce a custom, limited edition splitboard specific binding called the Hitchhiker.
+The Hitchhiker combines our Tesla System Magneto baseplate with Burton-designed straps and highbacks.
+The Hitchhiker is available exclusively through Burton distribution channels.
 More info can be found here.

 - Is the Hitchhiker compatible with Spark Tesla System accessories?